51Degrees/specifications/pipeline-specification/features/resource-cleanup.md

 If the instances are cleaned up after they are used, then the ones stored in the cache become useless.

-Consequently, the system must not allow a cache to be added to Engines where the Element Data they produce requires cleanup beyond what normal garbage collection will achieve.
+Consequently, the system MUST NOT allow a cache to be added to Engines where the Element Data they produce requires cleanup beyond what normal garbage collection will achieve.